- Greg Komar, Project Manager Welty Building Contractors

 Wall panels which included exterior cladding, framing, sheathing, AVB, flashing, windows, brick ties, and brick relief angles were prefabricated with Shrock Prefab off-site.
 Semi-trucks would then deliver completed panels on-site ready for installation.
 Once on-site panels are set into place with a crane and leave only a perimeter joint around each panel that is then detailed after an elevation is completed from the bricklayers Hydro Mobile Scaffolding.
 Prefabricated panels created a highly efficient process allowing for the entire building structure, composed of 200+ panels, to be completed in a total of 6 weeks.

 Greg Komar, Welty Building Contractors Project Manager on the job, stated of his experience working with OCP “Akron Children's Hospital Considine Building is unique as a true IPD project structure that focuses on lean principles and the Last Planner Schedule System.
 Since the start of the design stages of the project, OCP has been a critical partner not only in the construction of the building, but also providing cost saving procedures and design alternatives that help maintain the project budget and schedule.
 OCP has helped lead the team by continuously pursuing new lean alternatives to conventional means and methods, exemplifying their experience and planning in multiple project disciplines and providing the proper support to complete the project successfully.
 Both Welty and Akron Children’s Hospital value our relationship with OCP as partners with a common goal.”

-The Considine Professional Building Addition will be completed and open for use in August 2018 thanks to detailed integrated lean project delivery methods.
+The Considine Professional Building Addition was completed six weeks ahead of schedule and under budget thanks to detailed lean and integrated project delivery methods.